-Children of pre-schooling a ge learn through various activities, mainly playing with toys that catch their attention quickly.
-Thesevery toys then become an education tool in the hands of adults to teach toddlers social and emotional skills.
+Children in pre-schooling a ge learn through various activities, mainly playing with toys that catch their attention quickly.
+These very toys then become an educational tool in the hands of adults to teach toddlers social and emotional skills.
 Most importantly, toys play a crucial role in developing minds in the right direction.

 However, adults are sometimes directionless in searching for the right type of toys that contribute to improving the minds and skills of children.
 Any toy will grab any child’s attention as it is a new shiny thing for them.
 Still, a strategic choice of toys will help develop different aspects of a child’s physical and mental growth and fire up their imagination.

 Here Is The List Of Toys That Contribute To The Development Of A Child’s Mind: